On Line Opinion: Purpose

 The contributors to On Line Opinion constitute a wide range of writers, including politicians, academics, and ordinary citizens with no particular public profile.
-Research suggested that On Line Opinion had a greater audience interactivity, but lower objectivity to comparable citizen journals.
+Research suggested that On Line Opinion had a greater audience interactivity, but lower objectivity to comparable citizen journals because it publishes opinion only.
 It also suggested that, in comparative terms, publication within On Line Opinion is more timely than is the case with other citizen journals.
 Graham Readfern suggests On Line Opinion has given a platform to several climate science deniers.